cyzeng29/frisbee-classifier/README.md

 ```

 ## Models
-To import the weights for the models, import using the installed packaged gdown and upload from a public google drive:
+To import the weights for the models, import using the installed packaged gdown and upload from a public google drive (CNN is defaulted to ResNet18):
 ```
 import gdown